anomaly/prestans-docs/source/index.rst

 prestans is currently hosted on `Github <http://github.com/prestans>`_ and distributed under the terms defined by the `New BSD license <http://opensource.org/licenses/bsd-license.php>`_.
 A list of current downloads is `available here <https://github.com/prestans/prestans/tags>`_.
 We highly recommend using `PyPI <http://pypi.python.org>`_ to install prestans.

+This document assumes that you have a working knowledge of REST and WSGI.

 .. toctree::
    :numbered:
    :maxdepth: 3